rlporter24/Amplicon-dual-index-demux/README.md

 | lenR2index | 7 |

 # Sections below are under construction!
 Please ignore!
+'Details on intermediate files are included below in the __Test run full outputs__ section.\'

 ## Test run full outputs
 Within ‘workflow’, there should be a ‘test_out’ directory with ‘demux’ and ‘trimmed’ directories: